tawandamoyo/personal-website/src/posts/a-beginners-guide-to-eslint.md

 npx eslint main.js
 ```

-This will display any detected errors and warnings in your terminal .
+This will display any detected errors and warnings in your terminal.
 A typical ESLint error log is shown below:

 ![ESLint CLI Error Log](/images/eslint-cli-error-output.png)